 A pilot has been trialled in the Strathard area of the National Park.
-The 'Strathard Framework' is an integrated land use and planning framework prepared jointly by the Strathard Community Council, the Strathard Community Development Trust, the National Park Authority and Stirling Council.
+The 'Strathard Framework' an integrated land use and planning framework prepared jointly by the Strathard Community Council, the Strathard Community Development Trust, the National Park Authority and Stirling Council.
 It identifies the development and infrastructure needs for the area alongside opportunities for investment in natural capital.
 The focus now is on delivery across all partners.
-This approach has helped test and consider how similar rural land use and planning frameworks might work in other areas of the National Park.
+This approach has helped test and consider how similar rural land use and planning frameworks might work in other areas of the National Park so this can be applied across the whole of the National Park.